 He had bought a socket set to solve a problem and it didn’t solve the problem.
 If I had not done what I did, I would have lost a customer forever.
 But as it turned out, I think I gained a customer forever.
 This past year, he spent more money with me than he did initially.
 I was glad to give him something for free and maintain his loyalty.

 This particular problem had not previously occurred.
 I’ve been in the tool business for 42 years, but what customers need today is not what they used 40, 30, 20 or even 10 years ago.
 There are more parts in today’s vehicles that need metric tools.

 I was glad the customer called me about his problem.
 Not only was I able to save a good customer, but I learned what I had to provide other customers looking to work on semis.

 There was no way I could have known when he bought the sockets that they wouldn’t fit his wheel.
 I didn’t tell him to buy the sockets; he bought them when he saw the deal I was offering for the sockets and the impact wrench.

 Because of this experience, I have designed my power tool/socket packages to include options for metric sockets.
 I now offer both standard sockets and metric sockets to customers.
 I have packages where a customer can get both types of sockets for an additional cost.

 In sales, learning never stops

-I have been in the tool business now for 42 years, and I am still learning.
-You don't learn things like this out of a textbook.
+I have been in the tool business for many years, and I am still learning.
+You don’t learn things like this out of a textbook.